royaltm/rust-plasma/desktop/README.md

 If you don't want to depend on `SDL2.dll` you need to statically compile `plasma-demo` with `SDL2`.

+Using MSVC it's only possible when also compiled with a `bundled` feature.

-This is a little bit tricky and can be achieved on Windows with `gnu-mingw` Rust toolchain and `MSYS2` with `mingw-w64` toolchain.
+Otherwise it can be achieved on Windows using `gnu-mingw` Rust toolchain and `MSYS2` with `mingw-w64` toolchain.

 ### Prerequisites